mm80843/T3.5/docs/Benef/PBN__Benef_262.md

 # __Reduction in transmission__

-## Name of the Benefit

-Reducing physical contact and maintaining distance helps prevent the spread of the virus, protecting the health of workers and passengers

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in this measure would benefit from improved asset value and reputation of the institution, leading to increased student enrollment and retention.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_274.md)